Weak units, universal cells, and coherence via universality for bicategories

-Once we have acquired that $e'$ is tensor divisible, the fact that $p$ is also divisible at $\bord{1}{+}$ is a consequence of Lemma \ref{lem:twodivisible}.
+Once we have established that $e'$ is tensor universal, the fact that $p$ is also universal at $\bord{1}{+}$ is a consequence of Lemma \ref{lem:twouniversal}.

-Finally, the statement in the case where $e', e''$ are tensor divisible follows from the previous case applied to $\opp{X}$. \end{proof}
+Finally, the statement in the case where $e', e''$ are tensor universal follows from the previous case applied to $\opp{X}$. \end{proof}

-\begin{cor} The class of tensor divisible 1-cells in a unital regular poly-bicategory is closed under tensors, left homs, and right homs. \end{cor} \begin{proof} If $e''$ is obtained as a tensor, right hom, or left hom of tensor divisible 1-cells, then the 2-cell that exhibits it falls under the hypotheses of Theorem \ref{thm:2outof3}.
-It follows that $e''$ is also tensor divisible. \end{proof}
+\begin{cor} The class of tensor universal 1-cells in a unital regular poly-bicategory is closed under tensors, left homs, and right homs. \end{cor} \begin{proof} If $e''$ is obtained as a tensor, right hom, or left hom of tensor universal 1-cells, then the 2-cell that exhibits it falls under the hypotheses of Theorem \ref{thm:2outof3}.
+It follows that $e''$ is also tensor universal. \end{proof}